 The first thing they told him was, “Your tires are too hard, mate.”
 They proceeded to let them down to the correct pressure for driving on sand and said to him to hop in and take them on a test drive.

 Mr. New-4X4 owner was astounded and sheepishly admitted he’s been having to dig himself out numerous times on the way in to the beach campsite.

 Even cars that do not have 4x4 will handle sand better if the tires are softer.
-Front wheel drive vehicles handle sand and snow better than rear wheel drive vehicles.
+Front wheel drive vehicles handle sand better than rear wheel drive vehicles.